 Why measure net-new revenue?
 It tells you how much money your sales team is making.
-Tracking new revenue and close rate tells you how valuable your newest batch of customers is.
+Tracking new revenue and close rates tells you how valuable your newest batch of customers is.

 How long does the average lead stay in each stage of your pipeline?

-Stages are the steps of your pipeline (or sales process).
-Tracking stages helps you find bottlenecks in your sales process (like if deals tend to get stuck in a certain pipeline stage).
+Stages are the steps in your pipeline (or sales process).
+Tracking stages helps you find bottlenecks in your sales process (like if deals tend to get stuck in a specific pipeline stage).

 Let’s say leads stay in the proposal creation step 10x longer than any other step.
-Sure, creating proposals takes time, but how can you help your sales team move these leads to the next step more quickly?
+Sure, creating proposals takes time, but how can you help your sales team move these leads to the next step faster?

-- Is there a way to automate some of the proposal creation process?
+- Is there a way to automate some of the proposal creation processes?

 - Do you have proposal templates?